chyro/CLS/README.md

 - Phalcore classes for base controller (init function, ACL maybe)? base user (session, ACL)?
 - hostname, HTTPS on the server?
 - auto-post watched movies to Google Cal
-- browser add-on (or monkey grease script) to add movie from IMDB website
 - feeds quick-add button:
 - - recent / upcoming
 - - movies in "want to watch" list of friends